Be Still: SALT's Commentary for Fifth Week after Pentecost

 4) And then there’s the way Jesus stills the storm and hushes the waves.
 As Mark puts it, he “rebukes” the wind — the same term, epitimaó, “rebuke,” Mark uses to describe what Jesus does to the “unclean spirit” in Mark 1:25.
 Likewise, what Jesus says to the sea — pephimōso, “be muzzled,” translated “be still” in the NRSV — is exactly what he says to that “unclean spirit” (Mark 1:25; here the NRSV translates pephimōso as “be silent”).
 Finally, in case we missed it, Mark underscores the point by having the onlookers react almost identically in the two stories: in Mark 1, the crowds whisper, “What is this?… He commands even the unclean spirits, and they obey him”; and in Mark 4, the disciples whisper, “Who then is this, that even the wind and the sea obey him?”
 (Mark 1:27; 4:41).

-5) The upshot of these connections is that what happens on the Sea of Galilee is no ordinary miracle story, but rather a kind of exorcism or healing story writ large.
-The reign of God has come near; it will meet with fierce, overwhelming opposition; and yet, the new world will prevail.
+5) The upshot of these parallels is that what happens on the Sea of Galilee is no ordinary miracle story, but rather a kind of exorcism or healing story writ large.
+The reign of God has come near; it will meet with fierce, overwhelming opposition, as wide and fearsome as a nighttime storm at sea; and yet, peace will prevail.
 The world’s death-dealing forces are no match for the God of life.

 Takeaways: